Officials propose in person visitation plan for assisted living facilities

-ABILENE, TX.
-(KTAB/KRBC)- During the pandemic staying connected with people living in nursing homes and other forms of assisted living has not been easy.
+ABILENE, Texas (KTAB/KRBC)- During the pandemic staying connected with people living in nursing homes and other forms of assisted living has not been easy.

 “These families have just been disconnected for too long a period of time,” said Representative Stan Lambert.